-Technological Importance and Economic Value of Innovations in Large Family and Founder Firms: An Analysis of Patent Data
+Economic and Technological Importance of Innovations in Large Family and Founder Firms: An Analysis of Patent Data

 Prior research has analyzed R&D spending in family and founder firms.
-Yet, little is known about the technological importance and economic value of innovations in these types of firms.
-Using patent and patent citation data, we show that founder-managed firms, which we argue favor an entrepreneurial orientation, produce innovations with superior technological significance and economic value when compared to other firms, even controlling for R&D spending.
-By contrast family-managed firms, many of which, we argue, pursue socioemotional wealth for the family, produce innovations of less technological significance and economic value, again, controlling for R&D spending.
+Yet, little is known about the economic and technological importance of innovations in these types of firms.
+Using patent citation data, we show that founder-managed firms, which we argue favor an entrepre-neurial orientation, receive more patent citations when compared to other firms, even controlling for R&D spending.
+By contrast family-managed firms, many of which, we argue, pursue socio-emotional wealth for the family, receive fewer patent citations compared to other firms, again, controlling for R&D spending.
 Patent citations have been shown in the literature to reflect the economic and technological importance of innovations.

 Keywords: Innovation, family firms, founder firms, patents, patent citations